Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/09/microsoft-expression-super-compare.md

     - html
 ---

 **Revised, July 2014.** I have no idea what became of this product – I think it got rolled into a premium version of the Expression suite, but can’t find any references to it.
-Original article below…
+However, the original article is below…

 Microsoft have just released a really cool new tool for comparing websites in different versions of the Internet Explorer browser.
 The full version, which is part of the Expression Web product can also compare other rendering engines – but the ability to test Internet Explorer 6, 7 and 8 in one neat tool is really rather useful.